 At Woodlawn our youth (6th-12th grade) experience safe, age-appropriate environments where they learn about Jesus in a creative and relevant way.
 We want to help our students grow and learn, so that they are equipped to handle any situation they may face!

 We would love to see you and your family visit Woodlawn Youth.
-We meet each Wednesday from 5:00-7:00pm.
-This time is designed for students to connect with God through fellowship, worship, and relevant teaching.
+Our weekly meetings are designed for students to connect with God through fellowship, worship, and relevant teaching.
 Check out how a relationship with Jesus gives our lives purpose and meaning.
 Students will be challenged to see what it means to live like Jesus every day and bring God's hope to their friends!
-Meet in the Youth/CR Building for Cafe at 5:00pm.
-Then Worship & Small Groups start at 5:45pm.

 Your first visit